votinginfoproject/vip-specification/docs/data_best_practices.rst

 84) as the geodetic reference system by which geospatial coordinates are defined.
-This applies to geospatial coordinates provided within the VIP feed itself (e.g. PollingLocation.LatLng) as well as coordinates provides in an external geospatial file.
+This applies to geospatial coordinates provided within the VIP feed itself (e.g. PollingLocation.LatLng) as well as coordinates provided in an external geospatial file.

 Assigning Voters to Precincts